What is Special Needs Savings Scheme (SNSS)?

 amount of monthly payouts the child with special needs

-will receive upon their demise.
+will receive upon the nominating parent's demise.

 - The minimum monthly CPF